metamath/lamp-guide/docs/index.md

 "show proof tree" button appears in the results of the bottom-up prover once it's stopped.
 You can then explore the proof tree and see what the prover found.
-In particular,  you may find that prover found a statement that "almost" worked, and then modify the search criteria further.
+In particular,  you may find that prover found a statement/step that "almost" worked, and then modify the search criteria further.
 If the logging level is 1 or more, you may enter the maximum number of branches, which will limit the number of branches checked.